A topic from the subject of Inorganic Chemistry in Chemistry.

 • Multinuclear Complexes: Complexes with multiple metal centers.

-• Homoleptic Complexes: Complexes with all ligands being the same.
+• Homoleptic Complexes: Complexes with all ligands being identical.

 • Heteroleptic Complexes: Complexes with different ligands.